-T-Mobile says it serves 1.9 million iPhones, 4G LTE network could hit Las Vegas in JanuaryAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile says it serves 1.9 million iPhones, 4G LTE network could hit Las Vegas in JanuaryAlex Wagner - Editorial Director of News and Content

 Some interesting T-Mobile news has surfaced this afternoon ahead of the carrier's official CES press event tonight.
 Our pals over at TmoNews have been listening in on Citi Global Internet, Media and Telecommunications Conference that's taking place in Las Vegas, and happened to overhear new T-Mobile CEO John Legere provide an update on Magenta's iPhone-toting customers.
 Legere said that T-Mobile currently serves 1.9 million iPhone users on its network and that 100,000 new handsets are being added each month.
 T-Mobile announced last month that it would be teaming up with Apple to offer the Cupertino company's products in 2013, and while no specific devices were named, it's expected that T-Mobile will finally begin to officially sell the iPhone this year.